m1cha3lnava/react-employee-tracker/README.md

   ## Description

-  This app displays a 50 randomly generatted employees and lets you sort by and search for last name and then generates a card for each employee on the page.
+  This mobile responsive app displays a 50 randomly generated employees and lets you sort by and search for last name and then generates a card for each employee on the page.

   ## Table of contents